ZupIT/beagle-docs/README.md

 `npm run start`.
 If you're getting a fatal error: Pipe failed, run: `npm run start --watch=false`.

+By default `npm run start` will run the project in development mode.
+To change the environment use `npm run start --environment=production`.

 # Build

 To build the application, run `npm run build` after